 - In 2023: 75% performance-related and 25% time-related vesting

-Of note, Cook's target compensation for 2022 was $84 million, but he actually earned around $99.4 million because much of his compensation is performance-based and tied to Apple stock.
-In a 2015 interview, Cook said he wanted to donate all of his wealth through a "systematic approach."
-At the time, he said he had started donating "quietly," but did not provide details.
-Apple's board of directors implemented a policy in 2017 requiring Cook to use a private jet for all of his business and personal travel for "safety and efficiency reasons."
+It's worth noting that Cook's target compensation for 2022 was $84 million, but he actually earned around $99.4 million because a large portion of his compensation is performance-based and tied to Apple stock.
+In a 2015 interview, Cook said he wanted to donate his entire fortune through a "systematic approach."
+At the time, he said he began donating "quietly" but didn't provide details.
+Apple's board of directors implemented a policy in 2017 requiring Cook to use a private jet for all his business and personal travel for "safety and efficiency reasons."

 Tim Cook's private jet costs

-Since this policy was introduced, people have been keen to know how much Apple spends on Cook's use of a private jet and on security costs.
-For 2022, Apple says it spent $591,196 on Tim Cook's security.
-This represents the "incremental costs Apple spends on personal security services for Mr. Cook, determined by allocating both direct costs and a percentage of the fixed costs Apple spent on providing those personal security services."
-As for the private jet, Apple says it spent $767,319 on Cook's flight costs.
-This includes Cook's personal use of the private plane based on the hourly flight cost and other variable costs Apple incurred for that use, including variable fuel costs, departure fees, and landing fees.
+Since this policy was implemented, people have been curious about how much Apple spends on Cook's use of a private jet and on security costs.
+For 2022, Apple reports spending $591,196 on Tim Cook's security.
+This represents the "incremental costs Apple incurs for personal security services for Mr. Cook, determined by allocating both direct costs and a percentage of the fixed costs Apple incurred in providing those personal security services."
+Regarding the private jet, Apple reports spending $767,319 on Cook's airfare.
+This includes Cook's personal use of the private jet based on the hourly flight cost and other variable costs Apple incurred for that use, including variable fuel costs, departure and landing fees.
 (Image: Apple)